Rudolf Augstein: Life and career

 Since Stefan Aust became editor-in-chief of Der Spiegel, Augstein retreated more and more to private life, although he continued to publish commentaries regularly in the magazine almost until his death.
 For his lifetime achievements for peace, civil liberties and freedom of the press he was honoured with the title "Journalist of the century" in 2000 by 101 German journalists.
 Augstein was among the International Press Institute's 50 World Press Freedom Hero laureates in 2000 for his role in the Spiegel affair.

+In 1983 he received an Honorary Doctorate from the University of Bath.

 Augstein married five times: including Maria Carlsson, a German translator, from 1968 until their divorce in 1970.
 The couple had two children; Franziska Augstein and Jakob Augstein.
 His fifth marriage, solemnized in Tonder on 13 October 2000, was to his long-standing companion, the Hamburg art dealer Anna Maria Hürtgen.

 He died on 7 November 2002 from pneumonia and was buried on the island of Sylt.